 Lifestyle and home remedies

-Making simple lifestyle changes can help alleviate symptoms of RLS/WED.
+Making simple lifestyle changes can help alleviate symptoms of RLS:

 - Establish good sleep hygiene.
-Fatigue tends to worsen symptoms of RLS/WED, so it's important that you practice good sleep hygiene.
-Ideally, have a cool, quiet, comfortable sleeping environment; go to bed and rise at the same time daily; and get adequate sleep.
-Some people with RLS/WED find that going to bed later and rising later in the day helps in getting enough sleep.
+Fatigue tends to worsen symptoms of RLS, so it's important that you practice good sleep hygiene.
+Ideally, have a cool, quiet, comfortable sleeping environment; go to bed and rise at the same time daily; and get at least seven hours of sleep nightly.

 - Exercise.
-Getting moderate, regular exercise may relieve symptoms of RLS/WED, but overdoing it or working out too late in the day may intensify symptoms.
+Getting moderate, regular exercise may relieve symptoms of RLS, but overdoing it or working out too late in the day may intensify symptoms.

 - Avoid caffeine.
 Sometimes cutting back on caffeine may help restless legs.
-Try to avoid caffeine-containing products, including chocolate and caffeinated beverages, such as coffee, tea and soft drinks, for a few weeks to see if this helps.
+Try to avoid caffeine-containing products, including chocolate, coffee, tea and soft drinks, for a few weeks to see if this helps.

 Coping and support

 - Tell others about your condition.
-Sharing information about RLS/WED will help your family members, friends and co-workers better understand when they see you pacing the halls, standing at the back of the theater, or walking to the water cooler many times throughout the day.
+Sharing information about RLS will help your family members, friends and co-workers better understand when they see you pacing the halls, standing at the back of the theater or walking to the water cooler many times throughout the day.

 - Don't resist your need for movement.
 If you attempt to suppress the urge to move, you may find that your symptoms worsen.